 The positive behavior intervention plan — If needed, a positive behavior intervention plan (BIP) should be written to address your child’s behaviors.
 This plan can be written as goals and objectives on your child’s IEP, or can be a separate plan that is attached to your child’s IEP.
 The BIP should include positive ways to reduce your child’s behaviors.
 This can include goals that teach your child more appropriate behaviors or modifications to your child’s environment which decrease the likelihood that behaviors will occur.
 In addition, the plan should include recommendations to school staff about appropriate ways to respond to your child’s behaviors.

-Training for school personnel — Training or inservice opportunities for staff may be included in your child’s BIP.
+Training for school personnel — Training or in-service opportunities for staff may be included in your child’s BIP.
 The IEP team should determine whether staff working with your child have the necessary information and training to effectively implement your child’s BIP.
 The Ohio Coalition for the Education of Children with Disabilities (formerly the Special Education Regional Resource Centers) can provide information about training opportunities.
 Find out more about the Ohio Coalition for the Education of Children with Disabilities here.

 Discipline — The goal of your child’s BIP should be to reduce or eliminate the behavior so that your child can learn in school.
 Another goal should be to reduce or eliminate any discipline of your child.
 However, even with a BIP, your child may be suspended from school for behavior for short periods of time.
 Your school is required to follow specific procedures in disciplining a child with an IEP for more than short periods of time.
 If school discipline is a problem for your child, you should learn the discipline procedures, especially if your child has been suspended for more than 10 school days in the school year and received no educational services during the suspension.